 In the previous article I talked about how to implement a basic octree data structure to use in different applications.
 In this article I will introduce my full implementation for an important octree ray casting technique.

-Ray casting in general is used to describe any algorithm that includes finding the intersection between a ray (directed line) and any geometrical entities.
+Ray casting in general is used to describe any algorithm that includes finding the intersection between a ray (directed line) and any geometric entities.
 In our context we will use ray casting exclusively to describe octree traversal.
-In other words; finding the intersection between a ray and octree, which results in finding all the sub-nodes in the octree that are intersected by the ray.
+In other words, finding the intersection between a ray and octree, results in finding all the sub-nodes in the octree that are intersected by the ray.
 Continue reading

 Lately, I have been working hard on my 3D engine Storm3D.
 One of the features that I am spending a lot of time on, is developing a generic and efficient octree data structure, that will be used for multiple purposes that varies from collision detection to voxel based rendering.
 Here I will introduce the basic algorithm for building the octree and some of the obstacles that you might face.